Get Better Quotes 35+

 All employees have the right to receive necessary medical treatment immediately after the work-related

 injury or illness.
-If your employer has elected to contract with a certified workers' compensation health care network (network), you may be required to obtain medical treatment through the network
+If the business has elected to contract with a certified workers' compensation health care network (network), injured workers may be required to obtain medical treatment through the network